2023-10-16 07:00:00

 Isn’t the German or German-speaking fear of textual banality often exaggerated?
 English texts by highly acclaimed lyricists are often banal when translated into German.
 Why does it have to be more meaningful in German than in English?

 Giovanna Fartacek: Good question.
 I think it always has something to do with how you are, whether you manage to tell something and give a piece of yourself.
-But it is completely legitimate to come to the conclusion that music is entertainment and that there is no need for high standards, but people should just have fun instead of thinking about life and death.
+But it is completely legitimate to come to the conclusion that music is entertainment and that there is no need for high standards, but people should just have fun instead of thinking regarding life and death.
 Fair enough.

-The album is, it says in the press release, inspired by your dreams, what you have already lived and the uncompromising hardship that life can bring”.
+The album is, it says in the press release, „inspired by your dreams, what you have already lived and the uncompromising hardship that life can bring”.
 That sounds a little shaken by life, as if someone is standing there Crossroads.
 Is “Feste Feiern Fallen” a crisis album?

 Giovanna Fartacek: No. I see it as a slice of life album.
 I am now 32 years old and I notice how much is happening among friends and acquaintances.
 Families are created.
-Other couples break up after very long relationships.
+Other couples break up following very long relationships.
 So much is happening, and at the same time you have the pressure of society, people are constantly asking you what you want to do with your life.

 Does that stress you out?